ouspg/CompSec/Lab5_ChipWhisperer/README.md

 * Option 2: If you do not want to use ready image or can not use WMWare images, you may download clean image from manufacturer [by following these instructions](https://wiki.newae.com/Installing_ChipWhisperer).
 After that clone this reposity and get setup scripts from scripts folder.
 * Option 3: If you refuse to use virtual machines, you may install ChipWhisperer software your own machine [by following these instructions](https://wiki.newae.com/Installing_ChipWhisperer).
 There is no reason why it would not work, but notice that we have not tested this option and therefore we might not be able to help you if you run into problems which are caused by your custom installation.

+If you want go go for option 2 or 3, software packages are downloadable here [here](https://github.com/newaetech/chipwhisperer/releases).

-This lab tasks are tested with ChipWhisperer software version xxx.
-If you install your own system, pay attention that you get the right version of program...
+This lab tasks are tested with ChipWhisperer software version 4.0.1.
+If you install your own system, pay attention that you get the right version of program.
+Tasks should be doable with 4.0.x versions of software but this is not guaranteed by any means by anybody.

+Version 5.0 of ChipWhisperer software was published recently, but ...

 ---